data-forge-notebook/data-forge-notebook/README.md

     └───shells ----------------- Various implementations of DFN.
         ├───browser ---------------- Runs DFN in the browser.
         ├───electron --------------- Runs DFN in Electron.
+        ├───evaluation-engine ------ HTTP server for the code evaluation engine.
         ├───storybook -------------- Showcases UI components in Storybook.
         └───testbed ---------------- A custom testbed for UI components.
 ```